Cats have a unique genetic make-up that gives pause to the use of aromatherapy around them.

 If an essential oil has a phenol constituent, then be sure that the oil is diluted to less than an 8 percent concentration level.
 If you can dilute your oils so that the phenol content has a low concentration level that means the following: 8 percent for phenols; 20 percent for ketones; 15 percent for d-limonene; and 15 percent for alpha-pinene.

-If you are concerned, use a heightened caution with the following essential oils, which should be diluted to a 95 percent dilution rate if using neat:
+If you are concerned, use a heightened caution with the following essential oils, which should be diluted to a 95 percent dilution rate:

 Diffusing Is the Safest Form of Dispensing Essential Oils Around Cats